-In the context of { SPA-ST}, we assume that all notation and terminology carries over from Sect.~\ref{subsection:spa-s} as defined for { SPA-S} with the exception of stability, which we now define.
-When ties appear in the preference lists, three levels of stability arise (as in the { HRT} context \cite{IMS00,IMS03}), namely \emph{weak stability, strong stability and super-stability}.
-The formal definition for weak stability in { SPA-ST} follows from the definition for stability in { SPA-S} (see Definition \ref{def:stability}).
-Moreover, the existence of a weakly stable matching in an instance $I$ of { SPA-ST} is guaranteed by breaking the ties in $I$ arbitrarily, thus giving rise to an instance $I'$ of {\sc spa-s}.
-Clearly, a stable matching in $I'$ is weakly stable in $I$.
-Indeed a converse of sorts holds, which gives rise to the following proposition. \begin{restatable}[]{proposition}{weakstability} Let $I$ be an instance of { SPA-ST}, and let $M$ be a matching in $I$.
-Then $M$ is weakly stable in $I$ if and only if $M$ is stable in some instance $I'$ of { SPA-S} obtained from $I$ by breaking the ties in some way. \end{restatable} \begin{proof} Let $I$ be an instance of {\sc spa-st} and let $M$ be a matching in $I$.
-Suppose $M$ is weakly stable in $I$.
+\begin{restatable}[]{proposition}{weakstability} Let $I$ be an instance of {\sc spa-st}, and let $M$ be a matching in $I$.
+Then $M$ is weakly stable in $I$ if and only if $M$ is stable in some instance $I'$ of {\sc spa-s} obtained from $I$ by breaking the ties in some way. \end{restatable} \begin{proof} Let $I$ be an instance of {\sc spa-st} and let $M$ be a matching in $I$.
+Suppose that $M$ is weakly stable in $I$.
 Let $I'$ be an instance of {\sc spa-s} obtained from $I$ by breaking the ties in the following way.
 For each student $s_i$ in $I$ such that the preference list of $s_i$ includes a tie $T$ containing two or more projects, we order the preference list of $s_i$ in $I'$ as follows: if $s_i$ is assigned in $M$ to a project $p_j$ in $T$ then $s_i$ prefers $p_j$ to every other project in $T$; otherwise, we order the projects in $T$ arbitrarily.
-For each lecturer $l_k$ in $I$ such that $l_k$'s preference list includes a tie $X$, if $X$ contains students that are assigned to $l_k$ in $M$ and students that are not assigned to $l_k$ in $M$, then $l_k$'s preference list in $I'$ is ordered in such a way that each $s_i\in X\cap M(l_k)$ is preferred to each $s_{i'}\in X\setminus M(l_k)$; otherwise, we order the students in $X$ arbitrarily.
+For each lecturer $l_k$ in $I$ such that $l_k$'s preference list includes a tie $X$, if $X$ contains students that are assigned to $l_k$ in $M$ and students that are not assigned to $l_k$ in $M$ then $l_k$'s preference list in $I'$ is ordered in such a way that each $s_i\in X\cap M(l_k)$ is preferred to each $s_{i'}\in X\setminus M(l_k)$; otherwise, we order the students in $X$ arbitrarily.
 Now, suppose $(s_i, p_j)$ forms a blocking pair for $M$ in $I'$.
 Given how the ties in $I$ were removed to obtain $I'$, this implies that $(s_i, p_j)$ forms a blocking pair for $M$ in $I$, a contradiction to our assumption that $M$ is weakly stable in $I$.
 Thus $M$ is stable in $I'$.

 Conversely, suppose $M$ is stable in some instance $I'$ of {\sc spa-s} obtained from $I$ by breaking the ties in some way.
 Now suppose that $M$ is not weakly stable in $I$.
 Then some pair $(s_i, p_j)$ forms a blocking pair for $M$ in $I$.
 It is then clear from the definition of weak stability and from the construction of $I'$ that $(s_i, p_j)$ is a blocking pair for $M$ in $I'$, a contradiction. \end{proof}